-I am strongly opposed to the portion of the proposal that requires all financial instruments - including loans - to be reported at fair value (market value) on the balance sheet.
-Our bank does not sell our commercial loans.
+I am strongly opposed to the proposal that requires all financial instruments - including loans - to be reported at fair value (market value) on the balance sheet.

+Our bank does not generally sell our commercial loans.
 Basing our balance sheet on fair values leads readers of our financial statements to assume that we will sell the loans, which is not the case.

-If there are issues with a borrower's ability to repay a loan, we work through the collection process with the borrower rather than sell the loan.
-There is no active market for many of our loans, and estimating a market value makes no real sense.
-Even if we could easily obtain a market price, since the loan is just one part of the financial relationship that we have with the customer (multiple loans, checking account, etc.), there is no financial incentive to sell.
+If there are collection problems with a borrower's ability to repay a loan, we work through the collection process with the borrower rather than sell the loan.

+There is no active market for many of our loans, and estimating a market value will be confusing to the reader of our financial statements and makes no real sense.

+Even if we could easily obtain a market price, since the loan is just one part of the relationship that we have with the customer (multiple loans.), it is not in our best interest to sell the loan.

-Marking all loans to market would cause our bank's capital to sway with fluctuations in the markets - even if the entire loan portfolio is performing.
-Instead of providing better information about our bank's health or its ability to pay dividends, the proposal would mask it.
+Marking all loans to market would cause our bank's capital to fluctuate with the markets - even if the entire loan portfolio is performing.
+Instead of providing better information about our bank's health or its ability to pay dividends, the proposal would distort it.

 Even if the banking regulators' Tier 1 capital excludes fair value fluctuations, we still will have to explain it to our investors, customers and depositors.

 The costs and resources that we will need to comply with this new requirement would be significant.
 This will require us to pay consultants and auditors to estimate market value.

-Our investors have expressed no interest in receiving this information.
+Our investors and readers of our financial statements will be cnfused and have expressed no interest in receiving this information.
 We believe our investors would not view these costs, which must come out of bank earnings, as being either reasonable or worthwhile.